2024 MTN 8

 The 2024 MTN 8 was the 50th edition of the South African soccer competition featuring the top 8-placed teams at the conclusion of the previous DStv Premiership season, and the 17th under its current sponsored name.
 The competition started on 3 August 2024.

-Prize money was increased to R10 million for the winners this season.
+Prize money was increased to R10 million for the winners of the season.

+Orlando Pirates were crowned MTN 8 champions for a third consecutive season and their 13th title overall.
+Sipho Chaine was later named as the MTN 8 Last Man Standing.

 Teams

 The following 8 teams are listed according to their final position on the league table in the previous season of the 2023-24 DStv Premiership.